-Hydropower is currently the predominant mode of electricity production in the region (70%), yet recent droughts pose questions concerning the reliability of these resources.
+Hydropower is currently the predominant mode of electricity production in the region (70%), yet recent droughts and silting of reservoirs pose questions concerning the reliability of these resources (see Table 1).
 Thermal production (mainly diesel generation) is used in most countries and is the only source of power production in Eritrea and Djibouti.
 Volatile prices and high import costs make diesel based power production costly.

-Therefore, to decrease imports and save foreign currency and in the face of the increasingly recurring severe drought it is important for the region to avoid relying solely on hydroelectricity and to make geothermal energy generation a complementary part of future development.
+Therefore, to decrease imports and save foreign currency and in the face of the increasingly recurring severe drought it is important for the region avoid relying solely on hydroelectricity and to make geothermal energy generation a complementary part of future development.
 Most of the East African countries with geothermal potential are turning to their own indigenous resources to help them meet their growing energy needs.
 Geothermal energy presents a clean and more environmentally friendly alternative to more traditional fuels.

-Using today's technologies, Eastern Africa has the potential to generate 2,500-6,500 MWe of energy from geothermal power (GEA, 1999) which if developed would represent from 1⁄2 to 3⁄4 of current worldwide production from geothermal sources (8900 MWe total installed capacity).
+Using today's technologies, Eastern Africa has the potential to generate 2500-6500 MW of energy from geothermal power (GEA, 1999) which if developed would represent from 1⁄2 to 3⁄4 of current worldwide production from geothermal sources (8,900 MW total installed capacity).
 Despite this potential, only Kenya now has active geothermal operations as part of the country's electricity generation infrastructure.
 The progress of development is affected by (a) lack of finance, and (b) lack of technical capabilities in some aspects of development.

-To put this in an international perspective, approximately 8,900 MWe of geothermal power is generated worldwide.
-Philippines produce over 1,900 MWe and Indonesia produces about 589 MWe.
-Kenya and Ethiopia have a total installed geothermal energy capacity of about 137 MWe.
-Since the early 1980's, Kenya has been increasing their total geothermal power generation from the initial 15 MWe to 130 MWe at Olkaria near Naivasha.
-Of this total, KenGen generates 115 MWe, ORMAT (an IPP) generates 13 MWe from a pilot binary plant and Oserian Development Company (a flower farm) generates 2 MWe.
-By 2018, Kenya plans to add a total of at least 1260 MW of geothermal power (S. Simiyu, pers. comm.).
+To put this in an international perspective, approximately 8,900 MW of geothermal power is generated worldwide.
+Philippines produces over 1900 MWe and Indonesia produces about 589 MWe.
+Kenya and Ethiopia have a total installed capacity geothermal energy capacity of about 137 MWe.
+Since the early 1980's, Kenya has been increasing their total geothermal power generation from the initial 15 Mwe to 130 MWe at Olkaria near Naivasha.
+Of this total, KenGen generates 115 MWe, ORMAT (an IPP) generates 13 MWe from a pilot binary Plant and Oserian development company (a flower farm) generates 2 MWe.
+By 2019, Kenya plans to add a total of 576 MW of geothermal power.